 47 rooms, including 15 spacious suites.
 There’s also Spring Cottage, a freestanding summerhouse by the Thames that sleeps up to six.

 11am.
 Later check-out is possible, subject to availability.
 Earliest check-in, 3pm.

-Breakfast is not usually included in room rates, but (lucky you) it's included as your Smith Extra.
-A £12 National Trust donation a person (£6 per child) must be paid at check-out.
+Breakfast is not usually included in room rates.
+An £18 National Trust donation a person (£6 per child) must be paid at check-out.
 For non-guests a donation of £7 at lunch or £2 at dinner is charged.